 In the years since the “Wah of unpleasantness,” as some describe it, the property has changed hands several times to a list of northerners.

 Bonny Hall’s Days as a Rice Plantation

-Once the war ended its days as a rice plantation were pretty much over.
+Once the Civil war ended, Bonny Hall’s days as a rice plantation were pretty much over.
 Without slave labor, there could be no more rice.
-Carolina Gold rice made Charleston the wealthiest city in the country but the Civil war had brought the South to its knees.
+Carolina Gold rice had made Charleston the wealthiest city in the country during the 1800s then along came the Civil war bringing the entire South to its knees.

 Bonny Hall Plantation in the ACE Basin just below Charleston, South Carolina

-Bonny Hall stands majestic along the banks of the Combahee River.
-The current Victorian structure replaced a Federal style plantation house burned in 1875.
+Bonny Hall stands shrouded in mystery and majesty along the banks of the Combahee River.
+The current Victorian structure replaced a Federal-style plantation house burned in 1875.
 Under the ownership of publisher Nelson Doubleday and his wife Ellen, the house underwent significant alterations and nearly doubled in size.
 Doubleday altered the interior layout and converted the style to colonial revival.

 Bonny Hall – Once Home to Nelson Doubleday